mentaltyranny/EM4EET/README.md

 Updated Mod Features

 	Kits (BG:EE/BG2:EE/IWD:EE):											Class:			Status:
 	Abyssal Warrior - Chaotic Neutral/Evil, Tiefling warrior with minor demonic abilities.
 Fighter kit*		Unknown

 	Bladesinger - Good, Elf, Fighter/Mage specializing in arcane magic & single-weapon style.
 Fighter/Mage*		Unknown

 	Eldritch Knight - Any alignment, Elf/Half-Elf Fighter/Mage w/ Green-Flame Blade & Booming Blade cantrips.
 Fighter/Mage kit*	Unknown

 	Herbalist - Good, Elf/Half-Elf Priest of the Seldarine w/ Druidic influence.
 Cleric kit		Unknown

 	Priest of Mystra - Good/Neutral, Half-Elf, Cleric/Mage kit.
 Cleric/Mage kit*	Unknown

 	Priestess of Lolth - Chaotic Evil, Female, Drow Priestess of the Demon Queen of Spiders.
 Cleric kit*		Unknown

 	Undead Hunter - Paladin kit usually restricted to humans, enables elven baseclass paladins and undead hunters.
 Paladin kit*		Unknown

 	War Wizard - Good/Neutral, Elf, Fighter/Mage w/ defensive passives and offensive innates.
 Fighter/Mage kit*	Unknown

 	Wilderness Runner - Chaotic Good, Elf, Ranger more in-tune with nature, but less civilized.
 Ranger kit		Unknown

 	Windrider - Good, Elf, aerial cavalry w/ Armor Class and Proficiency penalties.
 Fighter kit		Unknown

 	Items/Spells:																Status:
-		EE: Item Expansion [BETA]** - Adds numerous items to existing merchants; includes High Level Abilities (HLAs) for BGEE, but not SoD.
-Unknown
+	EE: Item Expansion [BETA]** - Adds numerous items to existing merchants; includes High Level 						Unknown Abilities (HLAs) for BGEE, but not SoD.

-		Congenio's Pebble Collection*** - Allows multiple Ioun stones to stack without using any equipment slots.
-Unknown
+	Congenio's Pebble Collection*** - Allows multiple Ioun stones to stack without using any equipment 					Unknown slots.

 *   	Kit descriptions are more or less directly from AD&D 2E PHBs, not everything is my own work.
 Full kit descriptions at bottom.
 Pre-2.0 multiclass kits and their tomes will not be updated, and in all likelihood will be removed.
 **  	Enhanced Edition Item Expansions and HLAs are reasonably tested, but still in progress.
 Inadvisable to uninstall with an active playthrough.
 *** 	Ioun stones that use Opcode "Stat: Maximum HP Modifier [18]" work differently than others.
 In order for the HP modifier to be removed when the Ioun
     	stone is, the HP modifier cannot be saved and loaded.
 In other words, if you save with the Pale Green Ioun Stone and/or Wong Fei's Ioun Stone equipped in orbit, you must equip them again upon loading to receive the HP modifier.

-Instructions:
+Instructions

 (1) Download Eldritch_Magic folder to game directory (BGEE = 00766, BG2EE = 00783, IWDEE = 00798, SoD = 00806).
 (2) Move setup-Eldritch_Magic.exe (WeiDU v239) from mod folder to 00766/00783/00798/00806 if necessary and run the application.
 Alternatively, download latest version of WeiDU and rename executable to setup-Eldritch_Magic.exe.
 Move to game directory and run application as usual.
 (3) Choose which components to install.
 The mod currently only features English.

-Kit Descriptions:
+Kit Descriptions

 ABYSSAL WARRIOR: Those cutters hardy enough to not only survive but thrive in the deadly realms of the Abyss among the pain-inflicting, death-dealing tanar'ri are a tough breed indeed.
 The Abyss shows no kindness to wizards, but a blood who's good with a sword or axe is useful to the plane's lords and worthy of some respect.
 That which remains useful in that horrible place stays alive.
 Abyssal warriors are the mortal fighters who serve in the Blood War, guard tanar'ri palaces, and work as mercenaries in those Abyssal towns where planars can survive.